dotnet/dotnet-docker/documentation/supported-tags.md

 - One month later, the floating tag (e.g. `6.0-alpine`) will be updated with the new Alpine version.
 - Another announcement will be posted at this time.

-### `<Architecture>`
+### Windows tags

-This tag pattern references an image with a specific architecture.
-See [Supported Platforms](supported-platforms.md#architectures) for the list of supported architectures.

-Examples:

-- `6.0-jammy-amd64`
-- `7.0-alpine-arm64v8`

-Notes:

-- For Windows, `amd64` is the only architecture supported and is excluded from the tag name.
+For Windows, `amd64` is the only architecture supported and is excluded from the tag name.

 ## Tag Lifecycle